Web App Cost Estimation: 4 Methods Compared (2026)

 | US agency | $100 – $180/h | $38,000 – $68,400 |

-If you need senior talent without agency overhead, Toptal sits in the $90-$150/h band with pre-vetted engineers — I point clients there when the project needs one strong architect-level dev rather than a full team, which describes most sub-$60,000 web apps.
+If you need senior talent without agency overhead, Toptal sits in the $90-$150/h band with pre-vetted engineers — we point clients there when the project needs one strong architect-level dev rather than a full team, which describes most sub-$60,000 web apps.

 For deeper custom-build pricing context, see custom web application development cost.

-The Estimation Sequence I Actually Run
+The Estimation Sequence We Actually Run

 Putting the four methods in order, as a repeatable process: